About Lakeview

 Economy & Demographics

 The economy of Lakeview, Texas is heavily influenced by the town's agricultural roots and rural setting.
 Many local residents are employed in the farming and ranching industries, cultivating crops and tending to livestock on the sprawling lands surrounding the community.
-Retail and service-based businesses also play a significant role in Lakeview's economy, catering to the needs of both People.
+Retail and service-based businesses also play a significant role in Lakeview's economy, serving residents and local businesses.
 Major employers in the area include the Lakeview Independent School District, local government agencies, and a handful of family-owned enterprises that have operated in the town for generations.

 Elections & Voter Records